UCSC-CSE123/snowdrop/README.md

 2. `server` - contains all the server-side code.
 3. `snowdrop.proto` - contains the API definitions.

+These are important as they are the only files that are written by the user.
+All other files are generated using certain tools.

 It's also important to keep in mind that we are using two technologies here: Protocol Buffers and gRPC.

 Protocol Buffers are ways of storing data compactly.
 While, gRPC uses these compact messages to send them over the web by using [RPCs](https://en.wikipedia.org/wiki/Remote_procedure_call).